SBM blog CTA mobile 1

 When customers log onto a mobile app, the encrypted and authenticated channel gives them the peace of mind that they’re indeed sharing information with your business.

-The streamlined user experience makes it more likely that they’d engage with your messages promptly.
+The streamlined user experience makes them more likely to engage with your messages promptly.
 They get a ping that an alert is waiting for them.
-A fingerprint scan later, they’re in the app and ready to take the required actions, such as approving a transfer, resolving a dispute, responding to a request, etc.
+After a fingerprint scan, they’re in the app and ready to take the required actions, such as approving a transfer, resolving a dispute, responding to a request, etc.

-Mobile apps and push notifications aren’t limited to operational messages.
+Mobile push notifications and apps aren’t limited to operational messages.
 You can also send marketing messages and engage with users when they’re more likely to be receptive to your content.

 Most people consider push notifications less intrusive than SMS messaging.
 You don’t need an opt-in consent to send these messages, and there are fewer limitations to the content (e.g., there’s no restriction to character length or formatting.)